Fathma/Fathma/README.md

 I have been working on Express.js(Node.js), Next.js(React.js), Redux, Mongodb(NoSQL) and MySql(SQL).

 I am a python enthusiast.
-These days I am Learning Django Rest Framework and and problem Solving.
+These days I am problem Solving and learning Django Rest Framework.

 I like sarcasm, music and thriller contents.